Azquelt/openliberty-cdi-40-tck-runner/README.md

 ## How to use

+* Clone and `mvn install` the current branch of the [CDI TCK](https://github.com/eclipse-ee4j/cdi-tck)
 * Clone this project
 * Extract a developer build of openliberty into the root of the project
+  * remove any arquillian-liberty* files from wlp/lib and wlp/lib/features which may be present
-* Run `mvn test`
+* Run `mvn verify`

 ## Configuration

-To change which tests are run, edit the tck-suite.xml file.
+To change which tests are run, edit the `tck-suite.xml` file.

-To change the arquillian container parameters (app deploy timeouts etc.), edit src/test/resources/arquillian.xml.
+To change the arquillian container parameters (app deploy timeouts etc.), edit `src/test/resources/arquillian.xml`.

-To run against a different version of the TCK (e.g. a locally built snapshot) edit the pom.xml.
+To run against a different version of the TCK edit the pom.xml.

 ## Debugging